 - can i use my whole life insurance to pay for college

-- using whole life to pay for college
+- permanent life insurance to pay off debt

-- use life insurance to pay student loan
+- should i cash out life insurance to pay student loan